-We are a group of people trying to figure out what it looks like to live in the way of Jesus with the heart of Jesus today.
+We exist to help people live in the way of Jesus with the heart of Jesus.
+Here’s how:

 God is here.
 He’s all around us and dwells within us.
 We believe there is no greater delight than experiencing God’s presence.
 Life, peace, freedom, and joy come when we experience and respond to Jesus’ nearness through his Spirit.
 Our prayer is that of Moses, “If your Presence does not go with us, do not send us up from here.”
 Therefore, we posture our hearts to be attentive to God’s presence as we gather to worship and scatter this good news.